-Vertical Collapse Zone- The expected ground area that a falling wall will cover when it collapse.
+Vertical (or Wall) Collapse Zone- The expected ground area that a falling wall will cover when it collapse.
+For safety, it is normally estimated as 1.25 to 1.5 times the height

 Wane- An edge or corner defect in lumber characterized by the presence of bark or the lack of wood.